 We hold a 19.75% share in Rosneft, Russia’s largest oil company and remain committed to our strategic investment, while complying with all relevant sanctions.
 BP does not currently have operations in the offshore Russian Arctic or directly partner with Rosneft on any of its offshore Arctic licences.
 BP has one onshore Arctic exploration joint venture in the Yenisey-Khatanga area.

-Our operations in Alaska have government-approved land, air and water use permits and oil spill response plans that consider the sensitivity of the Arctic.
+Our operations in Alaska have government-approved land, air, waste, wildlife and water use permits and oil spill response plans that consider the sensitivity of the Arctic.
 We share our knowledge and experience in the Arctic with our partners to help deliver safe and responsible operations in this sensitive environment.